-- We enrich our curriculum with meaningful learning opportunities for the children. - In the past this has included; visiting the local shop to buy ingredients to make pancakes, having living eggs in school and trips to the farm or zoo. - Where possible, we invite visitors into school, for example the police or firemen to enrich topics.
+- We enrich our curriculum with meaningful learning opportunities for the children. - In the past this has included; visiting the local shop to buy ingredients to make pancakes, having living eggs in school and trips to the farm or zoo. - Where possible, we invite visitors into score to enrich our topics.
+This includes the police or fire service.